 What’s the Big Deal?

 Some frequent cannabis users may hear about the results of the study and think… So what?
 What’s the big deal?
-We’ve known about this a long time!
+We’ve known about this for a long time!

 People who have followed the rising popularity of CBD in recent years are likely already aware of all the anecdotal evidence out there.
 The people who have reported their findings for personal experiences or that of loved ones suggest that CBD can assist in reducing the frequency and severity of seizures.